COVESA/vsomeip/documentation/vsomeipConfiguration.md

         - **service** - The id of the service.
         - **instance** - The id of the service instance.
         - **ttl_factor** - TTL correction factor
     - **cyclic_offer_delay** - Cycle of the OfferService messages in the main phase.
+The default value is `1000` ms.
-    - **request_response_delay** - Minimum delay of a unicast message to a multicast message for provided services and eventgroups. (ignored by vsomeip)
+    - **request_response_delay** - Minimum delay of a unicast message to a multicast message for provided services and eventgroups.
+The default value is `2000` ms.
     - **offer_debounce_time** - Time which the stack collects new service offers before they enter the repetition phase.
 This can be used to reduce the number of sent messages during startup.
-The default setting is `500ms`.
+The default value is `500` ms.
     - **find_debounce_time** - Time which the stack collects non local service requests before sending find messages.
-The default setting is `500ms`.
+The default value is `500` ms.
     - **max_remote_subscribers** - Maximum possible number of different remote subscribers.
 Additional remote subscribers will not be acknowledged.
+The default value is `3`.

 <details><summary>Service Discovery configuration</summary>